homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...

 SELECT CHIPS AUTO
   Asynchronous and FreeSolo MUI Autocomplete is now in the docs

 IMPORTED GAMES
   Mark an imported game as just like a 'library' in order to be able to import it.
 I just cant trust users to handle this on their own.

+  It seems to be easiest all around for importing from system or from library that we COPY everything. but I think thats not REALLY true for this.
+WE want INTEROPABLE game in the future...
+INTEROPABLE so like a version of a tag with the same name in one game shouldnt be different than another version of a tag

+REMOVE ENTITY INSTANCE
+  Dont redo ALL relations when this happens, just relevant ones.
+Same with player, etc

 MIGRATE TO TYPESCRIPT?
   https://github.com/airbnb/ts-migrate